MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 > [!NOTE]
 >
-> This guidance applies to TFS version 2017.3 and newer.
+> The following guidance applies to TFS version 2017.3 and newer.

 ::: moniker-end